 What’s at Stake?

-Ensuring no kid goes hungry is especially critical as child hunger dramatically rises amid a pandemic and economic downturn.
 In almost every county in the United States, children experience food insecurity at higher rates than the general population.
-Feeding America estimates that 13 million children (1 in 6 kids) may experience food insecurity due to the pandemic in 2021.
+Feeding America estimates that 13 million children (1 in 6 children) may experience food insecurity in 2021 due to the COVID-19 pandemic.

 What’s Feeding America Doing?